ziaulkadri/Expense-Tracker/README.md

 # Expense-Tracker
-Expense Tracker WebApp with Chart
+Expense Tracker WebApp build using React.js also it has charts to display the expenses